frossm/rpncalc/README.md

 Over the years I've used various RPN calculators on my computer, but I failed to find a simple command line version that I liked.
 Therefore, I decided to write one.
 It was easy to write, easily extensible, and since it's in Java, should run wherever I need it to run.
 And, while this calculator doesn't have **every** function a complex calculator would have, I've been using it exclusively and have been successful.
 I am continually adding capabilities to it and I think it is fairly full featured now.
 I will, however, continue to add new capabilities based on my ideas and those that I receive.

-If you have not heard of an RPN calculator, or just have a passion for various calculator notations, you can read more about it here: [Wikipedia Article](https://en.wikipedia.org/wiki/Reverse_Polish_notation) on RPN.
+If you have not heard of an RPN calculator, or just have a passion for various calculator notations (and who doesn't?), you can read more about it here: [Wikipedia Article](https://en.wikipedia.org/wiki/Reverse_Polish_notation) on RPN.

 As for the .jar bundled with a release, I have embedded all of the dependencies into the file.
 In order to execute a file, you need to have a Java Run-time Environment, (JRE) installed and and in your path.

 To Execute:

 `java.exe -jar rpncalc.jar`

+If you've installed via SNAP:

+`rpncalc`

 As I've stated above, this is a java program and uses maven.
 If you download/clone the source, and have maven installed, it should be simple to build:

 `mvn package` from the root of the project (the one containing the **pom.xml** file)

 ## High Level Usage
 RPNCalc is a command line application that must be run from a console.
-Executing it with a -h (or -?) switch, or starting the program and entering the h command will display the in-program help page.
+Executing it with a `-h` (or `-?`) switch, or starting the program and entering the `h` command will display the in-program help page.
 This lists all of the commands and operands that can be used, but it is fairly terse.
 The screen shot above shows the help screen.

 On the RPNCalc command line you'll enter numbers or commands, then press enter.
 The numbers will then be added to the stack.
 RPNCalc operates on a stack where the last in is the first out.
-You can then enter in an operand, such as + or /, to perform the action on the items at the end of the stack.
-So to add two numbers you can simply enter `2 [ENTER]` which add the number 2 to the stack.
+You can then enter in an operand, such as `+` or `/`, to perform the action on the items at the end of the stack.
+So to add two numbers you can simply enter `2 [ENTER]` which adds the number 2 to the stack.
 Then  `3 [ENTER]` which will put it on top of the stack (line 1).
 Then `+ [ENTER]` to add them.
 The 2 and 3 come off the stack and 5 is added.
-As a shortcut, for the basic operands, you can skip a step by entering `3+ [ENTER]` and it will perform the shortcut.
+As a shortcut, for the basic operands, you can skip the second step by entering `3+ [ENTER]` and it will perform the shortcut.
 I'm not going to into a lot of detail on how a RPN calculator works, that's Wikipedia's job, but it's fairly easy.
 Once I got the hang of it, I rarely use another style.

 ### Decimals & Fractions
 The stacks always contains decimal numbers.
 You can, however, enter in fractions and they will be converted to decimal and added to the stack.

-*For example:*
+**Example:**

 `1 5/16 [ENTER]`

-will add **1.3125** to the stack
+will add `1.3125` to the stack

 `14/8 [ENTER]`

-will add **1.75** to the stack
+will add `1.75` to the stack

 While you can never directly convert a decimal number on the stack back to a fraction, you can display what the last stack item would be as a fraction.
-You do have to decide on the base which is the smallest denominator that will be used.
-The default base `1/64` and will be used if none is specified.
+You do have to decide on the smallest denominator that will be used (called the base.)
+The default base is `64` which is the equivilent of `1/64` and will be used if none is specified.
 Use the `frac [base]` command to display the fractional equivilent.
 RPNCalc will simplify the fraction as much as it can so you won't see `2/4` as a fraction, you'd see `1/2`.

 **Example:**
 `12.3456 [Enter]`